If you major in Classics at Furman, you'll find yourself in a

 Engaged Learning and Study Abroad

-The Furman Advantage program gives Classics majors the chance to
+Furman's summer research and internship fellowship program gives Classics majors the chance to

 work closely with department faculty on projects which are expected to result